will-hart/will-hart.github.io/content/post/2017-02-12_game_assets_using_openscad/index.md

 primitive drawing statement.
 We provide the x, y and z coordinates where we want our cube to be drawn.

-To join the crennelations to our base wall, we can wrap the whole lot in a `union` statement.
+To join the crenelations to our base wall, we can wrap the whole lot in a `union` statement.
 Our model code now looks like this:

 ```c